shiwentao00/Python-leetcode/graph_algorithms/topological_sort.md

 ## Topological Sort
 Topological Sort algorithm finds a global order for all nodes in a directed acyclic graph (DAG).
-It is often used in applications to schedule tasks.
+It is often used in applications to schedule tasks or detect loops in a DAG.
 The idea is simple: we keep removing the nodes with 0 indegree, until there is no removable nodes.

 ```python
 class Node: